Venous Systems and Venous Disorder Diagnoses in Phoenix

 How venous systems work

 Your venous system works through a complicated system of large and small veins that return blood from different parts of your body to your heart.
 Normal veins have a series of valves that open and close to direct blood flow from the surface of the legs to the deep leg veins.
 With the help of the calf muscles pumping blood back to the heart, the valves also control the pressure in smaller veins on the legs’ surface.
 These veins usually have one-way valves that prevent backflow of blood due to gravity and facilitate the flow of blood back to the heart.
-Whenever these the valves experience failure in the veins, blood can flow backwards and pool in the legs.
+Whenever these the valves experience failure in the veins, blood can flow backward and pool in the legs.
 Some of these problems may be considered mild, however, it is possible you will experience a feeling of heaviness in the legs, aching, unsightly veins i.e. Varicose Veins etc.

 Your body has three types of veins: deep, superficial, and short veins.
 Deep veins are necessary to facilitate blood flow towards the heart because of the muscles surrounding them; the muscles squeeze, which forces the blood upwards.
 Your calf muscles are among the most important muscles in your body, as they carry more than 90% of the blood from your legs towards your heart.
 Superficial veins can be found under the fatty layer of your skin and function in the same way as deep veins, but do not have muscles surrounding them.
 Because of this, blood flows back to the heart slower than it does in deep veins.
 The short veins are involved in linking the deep and superficial veins, and are also called connecting veins.